How Long Does it Take to Get Death Certificates in Texas?

 ELECTRONIC REGISTRATION

 On January 1, 2019 the State of Texas launched the Texas Electronic Vital Events Registrar (TxEVER).
 TxEver replaced the obsolete Texas Electronic Registration (TER) system that had been used since 2007 to register deaths electronically in Texas.
-The roll out has been anything but smooth.
 In order to use the new TxEver system, funeral directors and medical certifiers have had to complete training and be reissued new login credentials in order to use the system.

 DEATH CERTIFICATION TIMELINE